 2. Manuka honey.
 Produced in New Zealand by bees thriving in manuka bushes, manuka honey contain anti-bacterial like methylglyoxal, and anti-viral properties.
 It has hydrogen peroxide making the honey a natural antibiotic.
 It is used to treat eczema by directly applying the honey onto the affected skin.

-3. Expose baby’s skin to mild sun.
-Take long walks or spend vacations by the seaside, mild sun exposure does wonders for atopic skin.
+3. Expose baby’s skin to mild evening sun.
+Take long walks or spend vacations by the seaside, mild evening sun exposure does wonders for atopic skin.
 Be careful to avoid sand on baby’s sensitive skin or exposure to strong winds as they dry out the skin.

 What is your experience?
 Can you share some good advice?